I have never in my life allowed someone to interview me for days or months on end.

 “Well, I’m not interviewing them… I’m interviewing you.”

 “Yeah, but let’s put it on the record that no one has ever asked any other family these questions.
 It’s always been mine.
-Yes, my father did some interesting things, but other families might have had similar tactics.
+My father did some interesting things yes, but other families might have had the same tactics.
 Let it be known that my father is a genius.
 Yes, he disciplined us, but where would we be without his guidance?”

 “But you were a baby… You were only a child, and you’re defending him?”

 “I’m defending the man that got his family out of one of the toughest cities in the United States.
 Yes, it hurt.
 Yes, I remember hearing my mother scream, ‘Joe, you’re gonna kill him, you’re gonna kill him.’
-You know, but at the end of the day, I wouldn’t be where I am today had it not been for that man.
+You know, but at the end of the day, had it not been for that man, I wouldn’t be where I am today.
 You know, they say, ‘the abused, abuse,’ but I don’t agree with that.
 It’s not true at all.
 I don’t lay a finger on my children.
 I don’t want them to ever feel that way about me.
 Ever!
 And he didn’t allow us to call him, ‘Daddy.’
-I wanted to call him ‘Daddy’ so bad, but he said, ‘I’m not, ’Daddy,’ I’m Joseph to you.’
+I wanted to call him ‘Daddy’ so bad, but he said, ‘I’m not,’Daddy,’ I’m Joseph to you.’
 You know?
 And I totally forgive him for all of it.
 You know.
 You have to.
 But, uh, I don’t allow my children to call me, ‘Michael.’
 I say, ‘I’m daddy.’”

-What my father did was wrong, and I wouldn’t do the same thing to my children that he did to my brothers and me, but over the years, he’s changed.
-And I’m not letting anyone tell me how I’m supposed to feel about my father.
+What my father did was wrong and I wouldn’t do the same thing to my children that he did to me and my brothers, but over the years, he’s changed.
+And I’m not going to let anyone tell me how I’m supposed to feel about my father.
 My siblings and I have forgiven him.
 He acknowledges what he did was completely wrong.
-But one thing is for sure: my siblings and I would not be where we are today without our father's guidance and structure.
+But one thing is for certain, my siblings and I would not be where we are today without the guidance and the structure from our father.
 My parents would not have been able to fulfill their lifelong dreams.
 They got their dreams at the expense of us.
 I got my dreams of always wanting to be an entertainer.
 And I want my children to live out their own dreams, but I don’t ever want to force them to go through the same things I had to.